 Food and drink

-The Ingredients restaurant is on the second floor of the Wells Wing, and serves sandwiches, salads, hot meals, snacks and drinks.
-Opening hours: 7am - 2pm and 5pm - 7pm, Monday - Friday.
+The Ingredients Restaurant is on the second floor of the Wells Wing, and serves sandwiches, salads, hot meals, snacks and drinks.
+Opening hours: 7am - 2pm, Monday to Friday.

 Costa coffee shop